ogsavimaja/Indiedev-platform2/README.md

 # Indiedev-platform2

 This app is a newer, more advanced version of the older Indiedev-platform.
-This version will have more advanced features such as ability to add pictures, fancier layout, better sorting of posts, csrf protection and usage of indexing of the database.
+This version has more advanced features such as fancier layout using CSS, csrf protection, improved error handling, visible breaklines on browser and usage of indexing of the database.

-## Features
-This improved app will share many of the basic functionalities of it's predecessor such as:
-* Ability to create an account and use it to log in
-* Ability to add, see, edit and delete posts
-* Ability to search posts with a keyword or by other means
-* The app has user pages which show statistics and project posts added by the user
-* User can choose one or more classes for their project post.
-Possible classes are in the database
-* User can send reviews/comments to other users's project posts which are shown in the app

 ## Why to use Indiedev
 The reasons are all the same than with the older version but with added features :)